Market Yard, Pune

-Shree Chhatrapati Shivaji Market Yard, known locally as ‘Market Yard’, is a wholesale market for agricultural produce like vegetables, fruits and flowers in Pune city.
+The Market Yard in Pune is a wholesale market for agricultural produce like vegetables, fruits and flowers.
 It is located near Gultekdi in Maharshi Nagar and close to Swargate.
 It is an important commercial area.

 Governance and administration

 A board of directors is elected according to the provisions of Maharashtra Agricultural Produce Marketing (Development and Regulation) Act, 1963, and rules under the act, of 1967, which consists of a chairman, a deputy chairman, a Secretary of the Market Committee and other Members.

 Facilities provided by the Agricultural Produce Market Committee: